LeonidMem/EnumExtender/README.md

 Somehow, JDK allows such switch/case to exist, which, to me, is a little bit strange, because all types, except especially this one, are backwards compatible.
-In the bytecode `IncompatibleClassChangeError` is hardcoded on the default branch for this, so there is only one solution — give the user the opportunity to select the correct branch.
+In the bytecode `IncompatibleClassChangeError` is hardcoded on the default branch for this, so there is only one solution — select branch from all other existing ones.

 # Known issues:
 * `IncompatibleClassChangeError` in enhanced switch/cases as described above